dm9965/estore-project/docs/DesignDoc.md

 This section describes the web interface flow; this is how the user views and interacts with the e-store application.

 The user is greeted by the homepage to the website where they can browse or login to retrieve previously stored data.
 There is a navigation bar, a set of highlighted products and deals as well as a set of highlighted brands.
 The user can then click on any button and be greeted by the appropriate page.
-When the user clicks on the navigation bar it will give descriptions of products for the user to choose from and narrow down their options.
+When the user clicks on the navigation bar it will give descriptions of products for the user to choose from and if the user decides to type it will narrow down their options.
 When the user clicks on a product it will show the name and price as well as all of the other respected details of the product.
-If the user wishes, they can filter products by any attribute of the sneaker they desire from size, price, gender, etc. When the user decides to purchase the product it is placed in the shopping cart where the user can view all of their items and further check out to be handled by the admin.
+If the user wishes, they can filter products by any attribute of the sneaker they desire from size, price, gender, etc using the buttons on the left side of the website.
+When the user decides to purchase the product it is placed in the shopping cart where the user can view all of their items and remove them or further check out to be handled by the admin.

 ### View Tier